The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Parametric Bilevel Problems and Expected Value of Shared Information

-The above example is quite simple but very illustrative.
-First, for the Minus Case it shows that the $SWS$ is not necessarily a lower bound of $WS$, nor even of $STO$.
-However, for the Plus Case it shows that sharing information could be beneficial, beyond having perfect information.
+The set of optimal decisions is easy to determine, and $WS$ and $SWS$ are displayed in Table \ref{bound_values}. $ \Diamond$ \end{example}

 The intuition behind this example is simple.
 On the one hand, the Plus Case is collaborative: the leader wants to collaborate with the follower, since the leader is losing what the follower loses as well.
 On the other hand, the Minus Case is adversarial: the leader is against the follower, since what the follower loses translates in gains for the leader.
 However, in practical situations, the collaboration or competition between the leader and the follower might not be so clear.